-St Patrick's Day Chocolate covered oreos on a platter.
+St. Patrick's Day Oreos with sprinkles on a platter.

 Want to save this recipe?

-After we made these White Chocolate Covered Oreos, I knew we had to make a fun St. Patrick’s Day version.
+Enjoy these year round and make White Chocolate Covered Oreos.
 I also have been making St. Patrick’s Day Cake Pops and St. Patrick’s Day Rice Krispie Treats.

 Why This Recipe Works